 2.1 DEFINITIONS

+Fuel Adder

+For natural gas Resources, the Resource-specific cost difference between the routine or reoccurring and predictable expenses for fuel and the Fuel Index Price (FIP).
+Costs include variable transport and storage costs or other costs that routinely occur multiple times in a month.
+For coal-fired Resources, fuel adders can be applied as described in the Verifiable Cost Manual.

 Exceptional Fuel Cost

 The hourly volume-weighted price of natural gas, purchased during an Operating Day or after the Day-Ahead nomination deadline of 1300 Central Prevailing Time (CPT) on the prior Operating Day, submitted in accordance with paragraph (1)(f) of Section 4.4.9.4.1, Mitigated Offer Cap.
+Exceptional costs are not routine or reoccurring and predictable costs.

 3.14.1.2 ERCOT Evaluation Process